 ABOUT LOVELAND ACRES

-Farming on approximately 2 acres of leased land in the Salmon River Valley, Loveland Acres is a small scale certified organic farm owned and operated by Maylene Loveland and Robin Scheil.
+Farming on approximately 11 acres, Loveland Acres is a small scale vegetable farm owned and operated by Maylene Loveland and Robin Scheil.

 Credit: Maylies Lang